kineticfire-labs/semver-multi/README.md

 *semver-multi* also provides development release versioning (which supports testing) whose semantic version takes the form `<major version from last main tag>.<minor version from last main tag>.<patch version from last main tag>-dev+<branch name>.<unique git object name>`.
 Per the Semantic Versioning specification, the branch name will consist only of uppercase and lowercase letters, numbers, and dashes.
 A development release version may look like `1.2.3-dev+new-feature.gbba57`.

-## Determine and Apply Semantic Versions
+## Compute and Apply Semantic Versions

 A call to *semver-multi* triggers the computation of semantic version numbers.  *semver-multi* accesses a local copy of the Git repository to retrieve:  the last annotated tag that marks a release to determine the last version numbers for project artifacts, the `project-def.json` project definition to understand the artifacts in the project and their relationships, and the Git commit messages to understand what changed and how.
 Later sections further describe the [inputs](#store-versioning-inputs-in-git-repository) and [architecture](#architecture).
 From this information, *semver-multi* computes the semantic version numbers for the configured project artifacts.